 Tournament Info

-Therese Hession retired in 2022 after nearly 30 years as head coach and Director of Golf at The Ohio State University.
-To honor Therese for her many accomplishments and her tremendous contributions to women’s collegiate golf, our sponsor, Northrop Grumman Corporation, renamed the tournament, The Therese Hession Regional Challenge presented by Northrop Grumman.
+Therese Hession retired after nearly 30 years as head coach and Director of Golf at The Ohio State University.
+In 2023, to honor Therese for her tremendous contribution to women’s collegiate golf, our sponsor, Northrop Grumman Corporation, renamed the tournament, The Therese Hession Regional Challenge presented by Northrop Grumman.
 Lisa Strom, the current women’s head golf coach at OSU, is the tournament organizer.

 NCAA Team RankingsNCAA Player RankingsLive Scoring